BytePhoenixCoding/BlockchainTokenSniper/README.md

 "approveSellTimeDelay": time to delay for getting receipt of approve TX's, recommended to leave at default

 "sellTokens": (True/False) Do you want to sell tokens through the bot.
-Recommended to leave at True.
+Recommended to leave at True as selling will be alot faster and easier.

+"showPoocoinPage": (True/False) Do you want to display poocoin page in your web browser when tokens are bought.

 # Mini audit